Bimekizumab: Names

 Bimekizumab is the international nonproprietary name (INN).

 Research

-Phase III trials have demonstrated that bimekizumab is superior to not only adalimumab but also secukinumab and ustekinumab for the treatment of plaque psoriasis.
+Phase III trials have demonstrated that bimekizumab is superior to not only adalimumab but also secukinumab (PASI 100 at week 16: 61.7% vs 48.9% in BE RADIANT) and ustekinumab (PASI 90 at week 16: 85.0% vs 49.7% in BE VIVID) for the treatment of plaque psoriasis.

 The approval for the treatment of active moderate-to-severe hidradenitis suppurativa (HS) in adults was supported by data from two Phase 3 studies, BE HEARD I and BE HEARD II, which evaluated the efficacy and safety of bimekizumab in the treatment of adults with moderate-to-severe HS.